Self-restrained Triplet Loss for Accurate Masked Face Recognition: Result

-When the considered models are evaluated on the MFR dataset, it can be observed that our proposed approach significantly enhanced the masked face verification performance as shown in Table \ref{tab:mfr_r50} and \ref{tab:mfr_m}.
-For example, when comparing masked probes to unmasked references, the achieved EER by ResNet-50 model is 1.2492\% (BLR-MP).
-This error rate is decreased to 0.9611\% by our proposed approach (BLR-MP(SRT)) indicating a clear improvement in the verification performance induced by our proposed approach as shown in.
-Table \ref{tab:mfr_r50}.
-Similar enhancement in the verification performance is observed by our approach when comparing masked probes to masked references.
+When the considered models are evaluated on the MFR dataset, it can be observed that our proposed approach significantly enhanced the masked face verification performance, as shown in Table \ref{tab:mfr}.
+The achieved EER by ResNet-100 is 0.8912\% on the UMR-MP case.
+This error is reduced to 0.7702\% using our approach (UMR-MP(SRT)).
+The achieved EER by the ResNet-100 is 0.8014\% on MR-MP experimental setting.
+The achieved EER using our approach on top of the ResNet-100 is 0.8270\% (MR-MP(SRT)).
+However, this is the only case that we did not observe improvement in EER when the considered models are evaluated on the MFR dataset.
+The achieved EER by ResNet-50 model is 1.2492\% based on UMR-MP experimental setting.
+This error rate is decreased to 0.9611\% by our proposed approach (UMR-MP(SRT)) indicating a clear improvement in the verification performance induced by our proposed approach, as shown in Table \ref{tab:mfr}.
+A similar enhancement in the verification performance is observed by our approach for the MR-MP setting.
 In this case, the EER is decreased from 1.2963\% (MR-MP) to 1.1207\% (MR-MP(SRT)).

-When the probes are masked, the achieved EER by the MobileFaceNet model is 3.4939\% (BLR-MP).
-This error is reduced to 2.8805\% using our proposed approach (BLR-MP(SRT)).
-Also, when comparing masked probes to masked references, the EER is decreased from 3.506\% (MR-MP) to 3.1866 (MR-MP(SRT)) by our approach.
+The achieved EER by the MobileFaceNet model is 3.4939\% (UMR-MP).
+This error is reduced to 2.8805\% using our proposed approach (UMR-MP(SRT)).
+Considering the MR-MP setting, the EER is decreased from 3.506\% (MR-MP) to 3.1866\% (MR-MP(SRT)) by our approach.
 The improvement in the masked face recognition verification performance is also noticeable from the improvement in FMR100 and FMR1000 measures.
+When the considered models are evaluated on masked data (UMR-MP and MR-MP) based on FMR100\_Th\textsuperscript{UMR-MP}, the average of FMR and FNMR was significantly reduced by our proposed approach in all evaluation settings (UMR-MP(SRT) and MR-MP(SRT)), as shown in Table \ref{tab:mfr}.
+When the operation threshold is calculated at FMR1000 (FMR1000\_Th\textsuperscript{UMR-MP}), a significant reduction in the average of FMR and FNMR with our proposed approach is notable in most evaluation settings.
+This result is also supported by ROC curves shown in Figures \ref{fig:roc_r100_mfr}, \ref{fig:roc_r50_mfr} and \ref{fig:roc_m_mfr}.

-\subsection{Impact of our EUM with \gls{srt} on in-the-wild masked face recognition}
+\subsection{Impact of our EUM with SRT on in-the-wild Masked Face Recognition}

+The achieved evaluation results on the MRF2 dataset by ResNet-100, ResNet-50, and MobileFaceNet models are presented in Tables \ref{tab:mrf2}.
+When probes are masked, the ERR achieved by the ResNet-100 model is reduced from 4.0515\% (UMR-MP) to 3.3757\% by our proposed approach (UMR-MP(SRT)).
+A similar improvement in the verification performance is achieved by our solution (MR-MP(SRT)) in the MR-MP evaluation setting, as shown in Table \ref{tab:mrf2}.